Wayne County Prosecutor's Office

-The Prosecuting Attorney of Wayne County is in charge of the office that prosecutes felony and misdemeanor crimes that occur within Wayne County, Michigan, United States.
-The current prosecuting attorney (DA) is Kym L. Worthy.
+The Prosecuting Attorney of Wayne County is in charge of the office that prosecutes felony and misdemeanor crimes that occur within Wayne County, Michigan, United States, the largest of Michigan's 83 counties.
+The current prosecuting attorney is Kym L. Worthy.

-According to the district attorney's official website, the office prosecutes over 52% of all felony cases in Michigan.
+According to the prosecuting attorney's official website, the office prosecutes over 52% of all felony cases in Michigan.
 The office is the 10th largest case load of criminal cases in America.

 The published mission of the office: "The mission of the Wayne County Prosecutor's Office is to pursue justice, to safeguard the community by demanding accountability for those who commit crimes and to enhance the quality of life by changing the culture of violence."

 The current makeup of the office is 180 assistant prosecuting attorneys, 24 investigators, and 70 clerical and non-lawyer support staff.
-The Fiscal year Budget for the office was $63,424,485.00 in Expenditures for the 2022–23.
-The expended pudge for 2023–24 is estimated to be $61,608,625.00.

 History

 Before Michigan became a state in the Territorial dates, the Territorial Governor could appoint Public Prosecutors for a term of two years.

 When the office of the Prosecuting Attorney was the county's Lawyer to advise County officials.
 "The principal business of the Prosecuting Attorney is the conduct of criminal cases.
 The office was also responsible for representing the county in all suits where the County was named as a party.
 In exercising this function, he is not, or should not be, a prosecutor in the ordinary acceptance of the word, for the law provided that he shall safeguard the rights of defendants."
 He is not even permitted to tell a jury that the defendant is guilty of the offense charged."

 On June 17, 1971, the Wayne County Board of Commissioners passed a resolution to employ a civil counsel to act as the office of corporation counsel to represent the city in all civil cases.
 Removing the power to represent the county in civil cases from the County Prosecutor.
 This was done under a state law allowed at the time.